NoHai/nohai-api/Readme.md

 > The [GraphiQL](https://github.com/graphql/graphiql) interface can be accessed on: http://localhost:5000/graphql/.

+## Migrations

+> You need to install `typeorm` globally before: `npm install typeorm -g`.
+Also, be sure that the globally installed, typeorm version matches with the one from `pagkage.json`.

+Migrations are checked and ran on each application startup.
+To add a new migration you need to:
+1. Go into `src/data/migrations` folder.

+2. Execute `typeorm migration:create -n YourMigrationNameGoesHere`.

+> A new migration file will be created in the `src/data/migrations` folder.

 ## Commands
 * `npm run lint` - lints the code
 * `npm run lint:fix` - lints and fixes the code